itujono/actioneer-local/README.md

 Actioneer is an intelligent email processing platform that automatically monitors your Gmail inbox, extracts meaningful data from incoming emails, and organizes everything in a beautiful dashboard.
 Think of it as having a super-smart assistant working 24/7 in your inbox, turning email chaos into organized clarity.

-Whether it's expense tracking from receipts, travel planning from booking confirmations, or job application management, Actioneer handles it all seamlessly in the background.
+Whether it's expense tracking from receipts, travel planning from promotional emails, or job application management, Actioneer handles it all seamlessly in the background.

 ## Key Benefits